daglundberg/allmanify/readme.md

 ## Contributing

-Prototype quality is expected.
-Please:

-1. Open an issue with a minimal code sample that misbehaves, and describe the expected vs actual output.
-2. Add tests alongside your fix if possible.
-3. Keep changes small and focused.
+You're more than welcome to help out.
+Just open an issue or create a pull request.

 ---

 ## License

-**Unlicense** - essentially public domain.
+**Unlicense** - No conditions, no warranties.
+Public domain.

 See `LICENSE` file for full details.